simeononsecurity/simeononsecurity.ch/content/software-development-career-playbook/getting-a-job-as-a-developer/software-developer-interview-preparation/index.en.md

 date: 2026-07-22
 description: "How to prepare for software developer interviews including behavioral questions using STAR method, technical coding rounds, and system design for senior roles."
 tags: ["software developer interview prep", "developer interview questions", "technical interview preparation", "behavioral interview software engineer", "system design interview", "STAR method developer", "how to prepare for a coding interview", "software engineer interview guide"]
-coverAlt: "A developer at a whiteboard writing pseudocode with interview notes and a laptop open to LeetCode visible in the background."
+coverAlt: "A software developer sits at a desk with a laptop displaying code, surrounded by floating graphics representing behavioral and technical interview concepts in vibrant colors against a dark background."
 coverCaption: ""
+cover: "/img/cover/software-developer-interview-preparation-technical-behavioral-design.webp"
 ---

 #### [Click Here to Return To the Software Development Career Playbook](/software-development-career-playbook-start/)